 Alcohol is a socially accepted drug, although its side effects can result in long-term health complications.
 When at a social gathering or exciting event, it’s hard to say no to alcohol.
 However, it’s vital to stand up for yourself and learn how to say no to peer pressure & alcohol abuse.
 Otherwise, people in recovery run the risk of relapsing when they really only intended to have a good time with friends.
 Banyan Treatment Centers Texas is here to offer suggestions and tips on how to navigate these situations and still make the most of your outings.

 Peer Pressure & Alcohol Temptation Can Lead to Addiction

-Refusing to drink alcohol can seem abnormal, especially since society for many generations has not treated alcohol as an addicting drug.
+Refusing to drink alcohol can seem abnormal, especially since society, for many generations, has not treated alcohol as an addictive drug.
 There is a difference between positive and negative peer pressure since sometimes it can be motivating instead of negative or manipulative.
 Still, if a person is clearly uncomfortable in a situation, a peer’s constant persistence is not friendly.